Foreign Registration for Hedge Funds: Multi-State Guide

 Deadline fragmentation across six distinct systems

-A fund operating across even a subset of major states faces at least six structurally distinct deadline systems.
-Florida uses a fixed May 1 date.
-Delaware imposes a March 1 due date for corporate franchise tax, while LLCs, LPs, and GPs owe their annual tax by June 1.
-Massachusetts ties some deadlines to the anniversary of qualification or filing, though deadlines vary by entity type (per sec.state.ma.us).
-Washington uses the last day of the month of original registration.
-New York requires biennial filings in the calendar month of the original application.
-Pennsylvania introduced new annual reports in 2025, replacing its prior decennial system.
+A fund operating across even a subset of major states faces at least six distinct deadline systems.
+Florida uses a fixed May 1 date for LLC and corporate annual reports (confirm against current Florida Division of Corporations instructions each year).
+Delaware imposes a March 1 due date for corporate franchise tax and annual report, while LLCs, LPs, and GPs owe their annual tax by June 1 (confirm against current Delaware Division of Corporations guidance each year).
+Massachusetts ties LLC deadlines to the anniversary date of qualification, though deadlines and fees vary by entity type.

 A 100-entity portfolio across Massachusetts and Washington alone can generate filing deadlines spread across the 12 calendar months of the year before any fixed-date states are counted.